 Helping a fighter jet land on an aircraft carrier in the middle of the night?
 That’s one of the many high-stakes responsibilities for those in Navy Flight Operations.

 The successful operation of a flight deck on an aircraft carrier is one of the most complex, high-stakes exercises on the planet.
 It’s no small task to ensure that each aircraft that leaves the flight deck performs its mission successfully and returns home safely.
 Navy Aircrewmen and Air Traffic Controllers are essential in directing the everyday complexities above and below the flight deck.
 Their responsibilities include:

-As a member of the Flight Operations team, you will undergo some of the most demanding physical training offered by the military services.
-With the knowledge you gather, you could support your squadron’s flight line, assist Navy Pilots and Naval Flight Officers with antisubmarine warfare, contribute to search and rescue operations or control the movement of aircraft and vehicles on airfield taxiways.
+As a member of the Flight Operations team, you could support your squadron’s flight line, assist Navy Pilots and Naval Flight Officers with antisubmarine warfare, contribute to search and rescue operations or control the movement of aircraft and vehicles on airfield taxiways.

 As part of this community, you may have the opportunity to: